Developer Guide

 Use cases

-(For all use cases below, the System is the MediCLI
+(For all use cases below, the System is the MediCLI and the Actor is the hospital clerk, unless specified otherwise)

 (Note: For all use cases, if you enter the command format wrongly, MediCLI will show an error message and return to step 1.)